magmaindia/Magma-India-Improvement-Proposal-MIIP/miip2.md

 ```

 ## Result
-This is the result format.
+The result which we get on our terminal.

 ![Alt text](photos/result2.png?raw=true "Result")